Cayce Municipal Court

 The Cayce Municipal Court is located at 1800 12th Street.
 The Honorable Shannon F. Bobertz and The Honorable Bryan S. Jeffries serve as Co-Chief Judges.
-As Clerk of Court, Erin Nanney is responsible for administering the daily operations of the Cayce Municipal Court.
-Rachel Stuckey serves as the Assistant Clerk of Court.
+As Clerk of Court, Rachel Stuckey is responsible for administering the daily operations of the Cayce Municipal Court.

 Cayce Municipal Court schedules and adjudicates criminal, traffic and city ordinance violations that occur within the City of Cayce.
 As a court of limited jurisdiction, the Court hears misdemeanor criminal cases and those cases that are subject to a fine of up to $500.00 (not including mandatory assessments and fees) and/or that are subject to a sentence not exceeding imprisonment of 30 days.
 Cayce Municipal court may also hear cases that are remanded back from Richland or Lexington County General Sessions Courts if the associated fines and sentences do not exceed $5,500.00 or one year of imprisonment.

 Counties covered in City Limits: Lexington and Richland

 - Alternative sentence monitoring